Agent properties and selectors

 cpu-load

-Average CPU load of the agent process since the start of the process.
+Average CPU load of the agent process, measured since the process started.

 cpu-usage-time

-CPU usage time of the agent process measured in milliseconds since the start of the process.
+CPU usage time of the agent process, measured in milliseconds since the process started.

 enrolled